hiltmon/hiltmon.com/source/_posts/2012-08-14-my-sublime-text-2-setup.markdown

 categories: [Text Editors, Productivity]
 ---

 I have been using Sublime Text 2 for a month or so now, and I still do *not* love it.
 Here’s hoping TextMate 2 gets it’s game on.
 But at least I have it working closer to the way I want it to work and look now.
-Here are the minor changes I have made to make it work for me and how it compares to TextMate 2.
+Here are the minor changes I have made to make it work for me and how it compares to TextMate 2  <span class="light">(Updated: See [My TextMate 2 Setup - The Hiltmon](http://www.hiltmon.com/blog/2013/04/15/my-textmate-2-setup/)).</span>

 ## Packages